 James still tries to maintain that he cannot act or dance but with the ever-growing list of lead roles to his name we are becoming slightly less likely to agree with him.
 It was decided that his performance in Dick Patchington as the ever-so-slightly-effeminate Able Seaman Snitch was a little too realistic and perhaps a more “manly” role would be a bigger challenge.
 However, his early “roars” as the Beast were not as scary as they could have been and had the cast rolling around in fits of giggles.
 James’ other recent roles include: Trevor Graydon III (Thoroughly Modern Millie), Viktor Lazlo/Robbie (A Night at the Movies), Elephant’s Child (Just So), Big Elf (Cinderella), Motel (Fiddler on the Roof), Billy (Anything Goes), Horton (Seussical), Jesus (Godspell) and Joseph (Joseph).

 Natalie has been in Barnstormers for some time with her first role as a duckling in Honk! in 2005.
 She has since gone onto perform in many of our shows and even took a hand in co directing and co choreographing in both 'Barnstormers does Broadway', with her mother Paula, and 'The Pajama Game', with Gary.
 Barnstormers for Natalie is a way for her to follow her passions of singing,dancing and acting whilst also allowing her to socialise with her friends.
-Her favourite told to date is Lois Lane, in Cole Porter's Kiss Me Kate.
-She is looking forward to Barnstomers Big Night Out.
+Her favourite roles to date is Lois Lane, in Cole Porter's Kiss Me Kate, Mary Patrick in Sister Act and Snow White in our recent panto.
+She is looking forward to Calamity Jane

 After appearing as a Pit Singer for Barnstormers in A Night at the Movies and Thoroughly Modern Millie, Beth stepped up into the main on-stage cast for Dick Patchington as Jean and hasn’t looked back.
 She is delighted to be appearing in this classic Disney show and looks forward to the day when Disney creates a stage show of her favourite Disney film, Bambi.
 When not performing with Barnstormers, the Brighton Orpheus Choir or Dorset Gardens Methodist Church, Beth can be found watching C.S.I. or skiing.
 She is also Circuit Steward for the Brighton & Hove Methodist Church Circuit.